-Today is the Canadian Thanksgiving holiday, which is sort of like American Thanksgiving but not nearly as big a deal, and with none of that New England Plymouth pilgrim backstory.
+The second Monday is October is the Canadian Thanksgiving holiday, which is sort of like American Thanksgiving but not nearly as big a deal, and with none of that New England Plymouth Pilgrim backstory.
 It’s barely celebrated in Eastern Canada, and in Quebec it's just a day off; most Canadians have their big family get-togethers at Christmas, which is a two-day holiday here with Boxing Day tacked on.
 For Thanksgiving, there are no Black Friday sales (although the stores really try) and for most people, it's pretty low-key.

 This has a lot to do with the holiday's history, which is muddy.
 Some say the holiday dates back to Martin Frobisher giving thanks for surviving a tough voyage to the Arctic in 1578.
 Others ascribe it to Samuel de Champlain and his Order of Good Cheer in 1604, a clever idea that kept the gang happy through the very long winters.
 The reality (and the reason it's such a big deal in Ontario) is probably more prosaic; thousands of Americans who supported the Crown in the American Revolution moved north and brought their traditions with them, including turkey and pumpkin on Thanksgiving.

 Nobody quite knew when to celebrate it, either.
 It bounced around from late October and early November until 1921, when it was decided to celebrate it with Armistice Day, the solemn holiday honoring the dead of the Great War.
 This was not a good idea because Canada, which fought for four years, lost a disproportionately large number of soldiers in the trenches, so Nov.
 11 is a somber remembrance while Thanksgiving is a happy holiday.